 - Deviation Towards The Left probably means there’s something NOT RIGHT about how you are.
 There are feelings of tension and anxiety going on for days, which is why you tend to veer towards one side (towards the left for this matter).
 Researchers discovered in a study on a group of people who were blindfolded, those who expressed their worries before the study strayed more to the left.
 It is said that the right side of the brain is attempting to normalize your feelings.

-- Walking On Tip Toes may be normal for toddlers and younger kids.
+- Walking On Tip Toes may be normal for toddlers and younger kids (more info at Baby Center).
 However, when 20-year-old tiptoes as he walks, there might be muscular dystrophy or weakness of your leg muscles.
 It may indicate Achilles shortening or tendonitis.
 Children with autism may also walk on tiptoes.

 - Off-Balance Or Stumbling When Walking gives us an idea that the person is intoxicated, as per the line-walking test that the police give to test drivers if they’ve been drinking while driving.
 Alcohol abuse in the long term causes weakness of the muscles and a loss of sense of orientation.
 This loss leads to the uneven walk,or the person could stumble when he walks.